sudo-logic/Project-Legal.ly/legal_ly/README.md

 # Methodology
 This project is a hybrid of pure experimentation and a multitude of algorithms that we incorporated to ensure accuracy and conciseness.

 Seq2Seq model was put under training, using diverse datasets and tensorlayer, spacy and pickle libraries.
 We used this to tackle problems like machine translation, text summarization and question-answering.
-Since, this uses RNNs, a lot of training time will be required.
+But since it's generative we had to leave it midway.
 Along with that, we've used regex for information extraction.
 Applied lemmatization to provide context to the model.
 Currently, we are planning on implementing nearest keyword recognition.
 Once we find the nearest keywords, relevant information can be easily generated.
 NearestNeighbours using sklearn is one way we've thought of.

 Because of the time crunch, we couldn't train the model fully and add a few more functionalities for our chatbot to be conversational and knowledge-oriented.